Svalbard and Norway

 Svalbard is part of the Kingdom of Norway, but not all laws that apply on the Norwegian mainland apply for Svalbard.
 For example, Svalbard is not part of the Schengen co-operation or the EEA Agreement, and there is a requirement that you must be able to support yourself if you are living on, or travelling to, Svalbard.
 However, the Nordic Convention on Social Security does apply on the archipelago in the north, but you should note that regulations may differ from those that apply on mainland Norway.

 People planning to live on Svalbard must register in the archipelago’s Population Register within 8 days of arrival.
-You should visit the tax office and notify residence if:
+You should visit the tax office and report your arrival if:

 Work and housing

-Finding a job on Svalbard can be difficult, so you are recommended to arrange a job before travelling.
+You must obtain a job on Svalbard before travelling.
 Most housing on Svalbard is owned by employers, and accommodation is usually offered in combination with a job offer.
 This makes it difficult to find housing without having a job on Svalbard.

 Svalbard has its own tax legislation, so all tax collected is used in the archipelago.
 Tax rates are lower than on the Norwegian mainland.
 There two tax schemes.
 You can either be subject to ordinary tax liability as a resident or have limited tax liability.